 It is strongly recommended that you have a medical examination before you leave, especially if you are taking prescription medication or are in regular treatment for a pre-existing condition.
 Some locations may even require that you obtain certifications of health and/or immunizations in order to enter.
 Regardless of where you are going, below are some recommended steps to help you prepare for travel:

 - Educate yourself about health and safety in your travel destination.
-Consult the Center for Disease Control (CDC) to learn about possible health issues, recommended and/or required immunizations, or precautions in the areas in which you will be studying or traveling.
+Consult the Center for Disease Control (CDC) to learn about possible health issues, recommended and/or required immunizations, vaccinations, or precautions in the areas in which you will be studying or traveling.
 The World Health Organization also provides relevant health information.

 - Consult with your personal medical and/or mental health provider for pre-departure planning, especially if you have any ongoing conditions.
 Work with your provider to develop plans in the event that any conditions worsen, reoccur or change while away.
 Make arrangements for any prescription medications, medical supplies, and medical care you will need.